Adobo sa gata is a version of pork adobo cooked with coconut milk. It makes the sauce creamy and tones down the salty and tangy flavors.

 Step 4: Add the coconut milk

-Pour in 1 cup of coconut milk and lower the heat.
-Cover and let it simmer for 15-20 minutes.
+Add 1 cup of coconut milk and simmer for another 15-20 minutes.

-If the sauce looks thin, you can leave the pot uncovered so it thickens slightly.
+If the sauce looks thin, remove the lid and let it cook down slightly.

 Taste and adjust the seasoning.
 You can add more sugar if you like it sweeter.